 Action for Carers will also be able to signpost you to support groups outside of their organisation that provide support for specific conditions, such as Dementia Cafés or Parkinson’s support.

 For more information on Action for Carers’ services, you can visit the website or get in touch using the details provided below.

 Alzheimer's Society Carer Support

 The Alzheimer’s Society provide specialised advice, information, advocacy and training to those caring for someone with Dementia.
 They offer a range of support to carers through: telephone calls, face-to-face meetings, local carers meetings, support groups and workshops.
 Search the website for local support by entering your postcode and filtering by ‘support in the community’.

-For more information about local services please find the contact details for the Surrey office based in Addlestone below.
+For more information about local services, please find the contact details for the Alzheimer’s Society office in Surrey below.